colinligertwood/notebook/espresso.md

 This is what you do to settle the coffee into the basket before tamping.
 Getting this right can help to reduce channeling and will result in a better brew.
 The idea is to have an even distribution of coffee in the basket before tamping.

 * Lightly groom the coffee into the portafilter to form a very loose puck.
-* Tapping the bottom of the portafilter to help settle the coffee, or lightly tapping down on the counter can help the coffee to settle.
+* Tap the bottom of the portafilter with your hand, or lightly tap down on the counter to help settle the coffee in the basket.
 * Using a distribution tool can help to consistently distribute and level the top.

 ## Tamping